For Prospective Field Partners

 ICFC strives to achieve lasting conservation gains, with good value in relation to cost and risk.

-We specialize in direct conservation action, rather than research or sustainable development projects with a conservation component.
-Our projects are based on existing science.
+We specialize in direct conservation action, rather than research or sustainable development projects.
 Science is vital for conservation, yet in many cases, conservation action lags behind the science needed to undertake it.

 Conservation projects or actions must:

-- have biodiversity conservation at a primary goal, with a good chance of succeeding;
+- have biodiversity conservation as a primary goal

 - represent good value in relation to cost and risk

 - take human interests into consideration, especially those of local communities, and involve local communities as appropriate